 Winner of an international design competition, KK100 held the title of tallest building in Shenzhen from 2011 to 2016 and remains the tallest tower ever realised by a British architecture firm.
-It forms the centrepiece of an innovative high-density, eight-tower development that took a uniquely community-minded approach to urban regeneration.
+It forms the centrepiece of an innovative high-density, eight-tower urban regeneration project.

-The 100-storey, 441.8-metre tower is a mixed-use complex containing grade-A office space, a six-star hotel, trading areas, conference and business facilities and a fitness centre.
-While the top of most skyscrapers is occupied by machinery, KK100 is instead topped by a cathedral-like glass-and-steel structure home to a sky garden housing numerous dining options.
+The 100-storey, 441.8-metre tower contains grade-A office space, a six-star hotel, trading areas, conference and business facilities and a fitness centre.
+While the top of most skyscrapers is occupied by machinery, KK100 is instead crowned by a soaring glass-and-steel structure housing a sky garden and fine dining.

-Emphasis on sustainability was intrinsic to the tower’s design.
-Major green proposals included an environmentally friendly built form and envelope design; energy-saving building services, a free-cooling system; a direct connection to a metro station; and advanced building energy and environmental simulations.
+Sustainability was intrinsic to the design.
+Major green elements include an environmentally friendly built form and envelope design, energy-saving building services, a free cooling system, a direct connection to a metro station, and advanced building energy and environmental simulations.